Our mission: equitable access to solar energy for every Texan.

 For more than four decades, TXSES has been the pre-eminent statewide organization developing free thought-leading, independent, fact-based educational materials that inspire innovation, share best practices and inform decision-makers on the critical importance of sound, favorable solar policies that will grow the industry; protect clean air; build healthy, resilient communities; support local, well-paying jobs; and lay the foundation for building a strong solar foundation for a 100% clean energy future for Texas, one community at a time.

 A membership-based organization, TXSES’s unique niche is exemplified in our well-established local chapters in Austin, Dallas, Houston and San Antonio.
-Having boots on the ground in these major metropolitan cities, which represent nearly a quarter of Texas’s 29 million citizens, enables our gifted, dedicated experts to disseminate curiosity-based, relevant solar information
+Having boots on the ground in these major metropolitan cities, which represent nearly a quarter of Texas’s 29 million citizens, enables our gifted, dedicated experts to disseminate fact-based, relevant solar information

 These are some of programs and projects in which TXSES is currently or has recently been involved:

-- Publishing our newsletter, Solar Reflector and Solar News of Note three times a year
+- Publishing our quarterly newsletter, Solar Reflector

 - Encouraging cities to join the SolSmart program and improve their policies related to rooftop solar